Dash-Industry-Forum/Events/event.bs.md

 ## Simple timed metadata timing model ## {#timed-metadata-timing}

-Figure 6 shows the timing model for timed metadata.
+Figure 4 shows the timing model for timed metadata.
 <figure>
   <img src="Images/timedmetadataeventtiming.png" />
-  <figcaption>The timed metadata timing parameters on the media timeline
+  <figcaption>Figure 4: The timed metadata timing parameters on the media timeline
 </figcaption></figure>

 As shown in this figure, the metadata sample timing including metadata